MeArm/MeArm/README.md

 * V0.2 ([Heavy Weight Revision](http://www.thingiverse.com/thing:293707))
 * V0.1 ([Proof of Concept](http://www.thingiverse.com/thing:257990))

+The cutting files for the MeArm Pi can be found in the [v2 branch](https://github.com/mimeindustries/MeArm/tree/v2) of this repository.

 License Information
 -------------------
 The hardware is released under [Creative Commons Share-alike 3.0](http://creativecommons.org/licenses/by-sa/3.0/).